Ultreon/RandomThingz/README.md

  - [x] Cluckshroom.
  - [x] Mod updater for **QForgeMod** including api.
  - [ ] ~~Javascript console ingame.
 (An alternative to commands)~~

+## Build numbers.
+On a merge, the build number will be recalculated. *See image below:*